PokemonTCG/aviator-jekyll-template/_documentation/headers.md

   Ratelimit-Remaining: 4999
   ~~~
 ---

+This section pertains to V1 only.
+{: .info }

 There are quite a few custom response headers available when making a request.
 Some of these will only show up when the results are paginated.